 - He also needs to share the Customer Insights file to his management.

 In any other time, it would have to be that Rafael needs to exchange these files over emails.
 It can get tiring for Rafael if he were to do this information exchange manually every single day.
-Consequently, if there is any way if this can be done on auto-pilot, he is up for it.
+Consequently, if there is any way this can be done automatically, he is up for it.

 Solution: Automate the process with Sheetgo

 Thanks to Sheetgo, we, fortunately, have a much simpler and automatic alternative that makes information exchange happen without manual intervention.
 This add-on for Google Sheets highly boosts the connectivity between spreadsheets.
 It can automatically manage all the heavy-lifting that Rafael had to manually do (explained above).
 If we don’t have it yet, we can get it by clicking the button below.